-We provide key services to the DoD, the U.S. Department of Homeland Security ("DHS"), the U.S. Department of Justice ("DOJ"), and analogous Directorates-General at the European Commission.
+We provide key services to DoD, the U.S. Department of Homeland Security ("DHS"), the U.S. Department of Justice ("DOJ"), and analogous Directorates-General at the European Commission.
 We support DoD by providing high-end strategic planning, analysis, and technology-based solutions in the areas of logistics management, operational support, command and control, and cybersecurity.
 We also provide the defense sector with critical infrastructure protection, environmental management, human capital assessment, military community research, and technology-enabled solutions.
-We strengthened our offerings in these areas as a result of our Incentive Technology Group, LLC ("ITG") acquisition in January 2020.

 At DHS, we assist in shaping and managing critical programs to ensure the safety of communities, developing critical infrastructure protection plans and processes, establishing goals and capabilities for national preparedness at all levels of government in the U.S., and managing the national program to test radiological emergency preparedness at the state and local government levels in communities adjacent to nuclear power facilities.
 At DOJ, we provide technical and communications assistance to programs that help victims of crime and at-risk youths.
 At the European Commission, we provide support and analytical services related to justice and home affairs issues within the European context.